OpenStackweb/openstack-org/publishing.md

 	$ cd /var/www/local.openstack.org

-Create the symlink:

-	$ ln -s /var/www/local.openstack.org/private-assets/themes/openstack/images /var/www/local.openstack.org/themes/openstack/images

-Then, you will add your images, not on the VM, but on your local development environment here:

-	private-assets/themes/openstack/images

 When you are finished, you will need to save, commit, and push your commit to the private assets repo.
 Remember that this is a separate repository from your OpenStackweb development environment and will require separate Git actions.

 ### **Push your work to the OpenStackweb Github repository.**